Kenya-a/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

-    I. A function has to be called by new
+    I. A function has to be called by new : new keyword to create a new instance of an object.
     II.
-How is the function called call() apply() or bind() III.
-Is the function called by a method
-    VI.
-Is the function called in the global scope?
+How is the function called call() apply() or bind() : Explicit binding III.
+Is the function called by a method : implicit binding VI.
+Is the function called in the global scope?: @ bubbling up concept

 5. Why do we need super() in an extended class?